theodox/ta_101/TA coding 101.md

 ### Don't optimize on faith.

+Performance occupies a strange place in TA coding.
+On the one hand, it's often a secondary consideration: the difference between a one-a-day button push that takes one second and one that takes two seconds is not really that important.
+On the other hand, responsiveness is a critical part of how users will see your tools.
+If the tool _feels_ slow it will be unpopular, even if it's useful.

+So, it's not usually a good idea to write everything from the ground up as a super-optimized piece of code torture that wrings every last millisecond out of the hardware.
+That takes a lot of precious time you could be spending on helping your users in other ways.
+On the other hand it will often be the case that what you write will be better and get more use from your customers if it feels snappier.

+Trying to balance these conflicting needs isn't always easy, but when you do see a place where performance does matter, take the time to optimize it correctly.
 Write a simple, working example and then profile it.
 Don't expend effort on speculative optimizations until (a) you know the algorithm and problems solving approach actually work and (b) you need more perf.

 Optimized code is a good thing -- when it's not a bad thing.
 If the basic design is sound, it's usually possible to improve with optimization tricks.
-But if the basic design is not sound, trying to speed it up with lots of micro-optimization is a lot of work and not [*].
-Save the gimmicky stuff for the last stage of stuff that's working, reliable and has already been checked against a profiler.
+But if the basic design is not sound, trying to speed it up with lots of micro-optimization is a lot of work that may or may not really pay off.  **Save the gimmicky stuff** for the last stage of stuff that's working, reliable and has already been checked against a profiler.

 Coding Standards[](#code_standards)
 ================